Outdoor Research Ferrosi Pant - Women's Review

 These pants are thin, offer 50+ UPF sun protection, and breathe fairly well, so they are a good option for hot weather.
 They also block wind, keeping it from ripping your body heat away when it's cooler out.
 Because of this, they transition further into the shoulder seasons better than you might assume for such lightweight pants.
 They're also easy to pull on over a thin wool base layer, providing you with full three-season use.

-The thigh pocket is set off to the side of your leg, big enough to hold most phones, and is zippered.
-This is the only truly comfortable pocket configuration we've found for a smartphone, and we appreciate that Outdoor Research included this on the updated Ferrosi pants.
+The thigh pocket is set off to the side of your leg, big enough to hold most phones, and zippered.
+This is the only truly comfortable pocket spot we've found for a smartphone.
 There are two back pockets.
-One has a zipper.
-The other does not.
+One has a zipper, and the other does not.
 The open pocket will hold a phone or wallet, but not very securely.
 The zippered option is great for a card or two or some cash.
 They're not incredibly functional but add to the pants' casual look.

-Aside from seeming durable, these pants are comfortable enough for a casual after-work hike or dog walk, and technical enough to serve you well on a backpacking trip.
-The rise works with a climbing harness or backpack and, as we discussed in the weather resistance section, it keeps you comfortable in a range of temperatures.
+These pants are easy-wearing enough for a casual after-work hike or dog walk and technical enough to serve you well on a backpacking trip.
+The rise and the microfleece-lined waist work with a climbing harness or backpack, and, as we discussed in the weather resistance section, it regulates your temperature in a range of conditions.

-That said, we never feel all that stylish while wearing these pants, though they do earn our test team compliments.
-Their straight cut, subtle pockets, and neutral color pallets keep them from betraying our outdoor adventure intentions.
+We never feel all that stylish while wearing these pants, but they do earn our test team compliments.
+Their straight cut, subtle pockets, and neutral color palettes keep them from betraying our outdoor adventure intentions.
 When we wear them to social functions and work events, we never feel out of place.